 Check with your consulate’s website – or e-mail them if they respond to e-mails – and start to procure every U.S. document they require.
 You will need to obtain certified long form copies of all records (if in NYC, be sure to request a “letter of exemplification” for birth and death records), and will also need to apostille your records for use in Italy.

-5. Apostille your American vital records for use in Italy
+5. Apostille your American vital records for use in your Italian dual citizenship application

 Be sure to check your consulate’s requirements to see which U.S. documents need further authentications, as requirements vary from consulate to consulate.
 If you need your documents to be apostilled for use in Italy, send the original records to the relevant US authority for authentication (most commonly the Secretary of State’s office in each state).